christo/revenge/README.md

 binaries based on statistics collected by various implementations of `FeatureExtractor`.
 The model can be trained in `server` with `bun train`.
 Note that a corpus of binary files must exist in the `server/data/training/c64` and `server/data/training/vic20` trees.
-Based on my current testing, the results are still very poor but I am confident this method will work once the implementation is good enough.
+Based on my current testing, the results are still very poor, but I am confident this method will work once the implementation is good enough.
 Recognising compressed files and other container formats like disk images is not yet tested.